How to account for VAT on services when a vehicle, ship or aircraft is provided, together with a driver or crew for the transport of goods.

 - space in a qualifying ship or aircraft

-- handling, storage or transport of goods imported to or exported from the EU as set out in section 6
+- handling, storage or transport of goods imported or exported from the UK as set out in section 6

 In all other cases your supply is standard-rated.